Docteur-RS/Caoutchouc/README.md

 -----------------------------------------------

-The last 4 types of keys have strings as values and therefore do not point to JSON objects.
+The last 4 types of keys have strings as values and therefore **do not point to JSON objects**.
 Their purpose is to give information on the level on where they are located.

 -----------------------------------------------